|

 A German shell having exploded some ammunition which was being unloaded, causing several casualties, Captain William Barnsley Allen, M.C., M.B., of the royal Army Medical Corps, with utter disregard of danger, ran across the open, under heavy shellfire, and commenced dressing the wounded, thereby saving many men from bleeding to death.
 He was himself hit four times by pieces of shell, one of which fractured two of his ribs, but he coolly went on with his work until the last men were dressed and safely removed.
 For his most conspicuous bravery and devotion to duty then was awarded the V.C.

 On September 15th 1914, during the battle of the Aisne, Bombardier Ernest George Harlock, of the 113th Battery, Royal field Artillery, was twice wounded while his battery was in action under heavy shellfire near Vendresse.
 He perished, however, on each occasion in returning to lay his gun after his wound had been dressed.
-For his conspicuous gallantry, Bombardier, now Sergeant Harlock, was awarded the V.C.
+For his conspicuous gallantry, Bombardier, now Sergeant Horlock, was awarded the V.C.

 Private R. Ryder Dashes Unsupported At An Enemy Trench And Clears It With A Lewis Gun.